Find a Lender-Approved Local Conveyancer in Highbridge

 Recently asked questions about conveyancing in Highbridge

-How does conveyancing in Highbridge differ for new build properties?
+How does conveyancing in Highbridge differ for newly converted properties?

-Most buyers of new build or newly converted property in Highbridge contact us having been asked by the developer to sign contracts and commit to the purchase even before the house is constructed.
-This is because house builders in Highbridge usually buy the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Highbridge come to us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the property is constructed.
+This is because builders in Highbridge tend to buy the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Highbridge or who has acted in the same development.

 Last updated